Induction plasma: Powder spheroidization

-Spheroidisation is a process of in-flight melting.
+Spheroidization is a process of in-flight melting.
 The powder precursor of angular shape is introduced into induction plasma, and melted immediately in the high temperatures of plasma.
 The melted powder particles are assuming the spherical shape under the action of surface tension of liquid state.
 These droplets will be drastically cooled down when fly out of the plasma plume, because of the big temperature gradient exciting in the plasma.
-The condensed spheres are thus collected as the spheroidisation products.
+The solidified spheres are thus collected as the spheroidization products.
+As the process does not use any electrodes or crucibles a very high purity can be maintained.

-A great variety of ceramics, metals and metal alloys have been successfully spheroidized/densified using induction plasma spheroidisation.
-Following are some typical materials spheroidized on a commercial scale.
+A great variety of ceramics, metals and metal alloys have been successfully spheroidized/densified using induction plasma spheroidization.
+Due to the high temperature of the plasma even materials with very high melting temperatures can be spheroidized.
+Following are some typical materials that are spheroidized on a commercial scale.